oanguenot/webrtc-experiments/documentation/Chapter 1 - Access to devices.md

 ## MediaDeviceInfo content

-Each device listed contains at this time of writing the following information that help you informing the user about the current device selected:
+Each device listed contains the following information that help you informing the user about the available devices:

 -   `deviceId`: Identifier of the device.
 This identifier persist on each browser.
 For example, you can save it in your localstorage and select it automatically when the user visits again your application.
 Be careful, this identifier is different on each navigator.